EvolveWork/EvolveWork-hugo/content/evolve/index.md

 that doesn't prevent focus when you need it.

 If your job is nothing but taking and making phone calls or remote meetings, it's not a good fit.
-Noise complaints will be taken seriously.
+Noise complaints are taken seriously.
 Disturbance is something I want to be careful about, to make sure everyone has a good experience.